Renatodeluna/styleguide-frontend/README.md

 ## Introduction

 Welcome, this is a Style Guide for Front-End.
-A series of recommendations on how to write your CSS and HTML code, based on architectures like SMACSS, BEM, SUIT, @mdo, Idiomatic CSS.
+A series of recommendations on how to write your CSS, HTML and Javascript code, based on architectures like SMACSS, BEM, SUIT, @mdo, Idiomatic CSS.

 Ensuring that all participants in the development of a project to work with the same Code base and using the same terminology: <b>Developing a standard design, fast and lasting results.</b>